Department Facilities

 The Classroom Computer Lab

-The Graduate Assistant Room, located in UAC 258, has 12 Windows-based workstations.
+The Graduate Assistant Room, located in THH 258, has 12 Windows-based workstations.
 These machines are solely for use by Psychology graduate students and the room is access-controlled by key card.

 Faculty Lab and Research Websites